hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 And infra, product, and end users are *all* our users, from the desk over to the world over.
 Our software needs to empower them all.
 Relegating any of them to second-importance is a third-rate idea bound to hasten company decline.

 Framing the mission this way aligns leadership and employee goals, incentivizing leadership to care about reducing toil and building new, exciting software.
-And more than that, and to me at least, it's a mission I'm thrilled to go to work for.
+It adds an urgency and clarity to the role infra's meant to play.
+And, most of all, and to me at least, it's a mission I'm thrilled to go to work for.

 ## Footnotes